rubigdata/forum/README.md

 Repo `forum-2021` serves the role of discussion forum for the 2020 Big Data students.

+For direct interaction, meet us in the Matrix room (https://matrix.to/#/#rubd:matrix.org).

+Help us create a FAQ for the lab sessions at the [Forum 2021 Wiki](https://github.com/rubigdata/forum-2021/wiki/Forum-2021:-FAQ), by summarizing recurring questions in the chatroom.

-We can communicatie via the issue tracker functionality.
+We can also communicatie via the issue tracker functionality.
 Using the issues is at least as powerful as a Brightspace forum and much less cumbersome.
 Always check the [closed issues](https://github.com/rubigdata/forum-2021/issues?q=is%3Aissue+is%3Aclosed) before posting new ones, or re-open an issue that has resurfaced.

-For more direct interaction, meet us in the Matrix room (https://matrix.to/#/#rubd:matrix.org).

 Lisa, Niels, Chris and Arjen